FragmentedCurve/www/README.md

 # Introduction

-This blog is generated using cl-yag.
-It stands for Common Lisp Yet Another Generator and obviously it's written in Common Lisp.
+cl-yag stands for Common Lisp Yet Another Generator and obviously it's written in Common Lisp.

 It has only one dependency : a common lisp interpreter, I recommend both sbcl or clisp which are free, open-source and multi-platform.

 # The hierarchy

-Here are the files and folder you can find in your project folder :
+Here are the files and folder of cl-yag :

 + **Makefile** : exists to simplify your life (updating, cleaning)
 + **generator.lisp** : contains all the code of the generator
 + **templates/** : contains .tpl files which are used as template for the html structure